jonathanslenders/pymux-test/README.rst

 There is no official roadmap.
 All code is written for the fun.
 Of course, we have many ideas and all input is welcome.

+Probably we'll support color schemes.
 Maybe, we will support extensions written in Python.
 Maybe we will further improve mouse support.
 Maybe we will make the code base reusable and allow any full screen prompt_toolkit application to embed a vt100 terminal.
 (Imagine a terminal emulator embedded in `pyvim
 <https://github.com/jonathanslenders/pyvim>`_.)
 Maybe we will create some cool
 widgets to traverse the windows and panes.